oracle/dbt-oracle/doc/source/user_guide/introduction.rst

 Getting Started
 ---------------
-dbt adapters "adapt" dbt functionalities for a given database.

-`dbt-oracle` efficiently implements dbt functionalities for the Oracle database and seamlessly integrates with Autonomous Database
+dbt adapters "adapt" dbt functionalities for a given database. `dbt-oracle` efficiently implements dbt functionalities for the Oracle database and seamlessly integrates with Autonomous Database

 To get started, install `dbt-oracle` using the :ref:`installation <installation>` steps.

-Create a dbt project using the `dbt init` command.
-The init command is interactive and will help you get started with a new project.

-`dbt init` command will:
+Create a dbt project using the `dbt init` command. `dbt init` command will:

 * ask you the name of the project
 * ask you the database adapter you are using i.e. oracle